University of Buckingham has opted into the TEF and received a Gold award.

 o Flexible – start your course in September or January

-The BSc Business and Management (with integrated Foundation) 3 year programme will benefit those individuals who wish to study an undergraduate degree but have non-standard academic qualifications.
+The BSc Business Management (with integrated Foundation) 3 year programme will benefit those individuals who wish to study an undergraduate degree but have non-standard academic qualifications.

 Year one will follow the Foundation Pathway programme, and introduce students to key concepts and study skills.
 In years two and three students will build on these skills and enhance their knowledge, understanding and practice in core subjects.
 Throughout the three years a student will be equipped with the skills to reach their potential in academic studies.

-The BSc in Business and Management aims to equip graduates with analytical and decision-making skills relevant to career development in the wider business context.
+The BSc in Business Management aims to equip graduates with analytical and decision-making skills relevant to career development in the wider business context.

 Business organisations do not exist in isolation and much of the early part of the programme is focused on understanding the various external driving forces for change and the internal responses necessary for business to survive and prosper.
 The programme provides a blend of theoretical and practical study, never losing sight of employers’ requirements and students’ career aspirations.
 At no point in recent history has there been such an exciting time to study the dynamics of business and its role in the global environment.